natebarksdale/natebarksdale.github.io/output/2018-07-10-the-foundations-of-fine-tuning.md

 coordinates: [34.0224, -118.2851]
 ---

-For the John Templeton Foundation, I wrote about the intriguing implications of seemingly impossible cosmic coincidences.
+For the John Templeton Foundation, I wrote about the implications of seemingly impossible cosmic coincidences.

 > A woman enters a casino, sits down at a high-stakes poker table, and draws a royal flush.
 She cashes in her winnings, walks to the casino next door, and does the same thing.
 Then she goes to a third casino and draws a third royal flush.
 What is a dispassionate observer to make of this scenario?
 Is it merely a highly improbable occurrence (although no more improbable — just more lucrative — than drawing the same losing hand three times over)?
 Casinos may believe that in general one person in a thousand is a cheater while the rest play with random hands.
 But the fact of our player’s lucky streak should significantly shift the likelihood that the alternative ‘cheater’ hypothesis is correct.
 >